 Le French Café

 Surely the queen of breakfast sandwiches, the croque madame is a thing of great French beauty: two thick, crusty slices of bread filled with ham, gruyere and mornay sauce, topped with a fried egg.
 So simple and yet remarkably hard to find in Amsterdam.
 Well, search no more: Le French Café is here to help!
-They also do a range of other French-inspired lunch sandwiches plus aperitif hour and dinner in the evening.
+They also do a range of other French-inspired lunch dishes plus aperitif hour and dinner in the evening.
 The interior and terrace are pure French bistro – you can’t help but feel a bit like Emily in Paris.

 Want to eat more than French food in Amsterdam?
 Download my Amsterdam Restaurant Guide: